-Uphold the freedom of association and the effective recognition of the right to collective bargaining.
+Uphold the freedom of association and the effective recognition of the right to collective bargaining

-- No rights with respect to exercising freedom of association or collective bargaining as defined in the ILO core labour standards are subject to restriction at the Geberit Group.
+- No rights with respect to exercising the freedom of association or collective bargaining as defined in the ILO core labour standards are subject to restriction at the Geberit Group.
 This is verified annually as part of a Group-wide survey.
-No restrictions were in effect in 2018.
-See → GRI 407 - There are currently 9,008 employees (corresponding to 75% of the workforce) who are covered by collective agreements (e.g. collective labour agreements, wage agreements).
-In Germany, Austria, Switzerland, France, Italy, Ukraine, Finland and Sweden, over 90% of employees are subject to a collective labour or wage agreement.
+No restrictions were in effect in 2019.
+See → GRI 407 - There are currently 8,646 employees (corresponding to 74% of the workforce) who are covered by collective agreements (e.g. collective labour agreements, wage agreements).
+In Germany, Austria, Switzerland, France, Italy, Finland, Sweden, Poland and Ukraine, over 90% of employees are subject to a collective labour or wage agreement.
 There are no collective agreements with employees in place in the USA and China.
 See → GRI 102-41

-Uphold the elimination of all forms of forced and compulsory labour.
+Uphold the elimination of all forms of forced and compulsory labour

-Uphold the effective abolition of child labour.
+Uphold the effective abolition of child labour

 - Geberit's exposure with respect to forced and child labour is considered low because of its industry, business model, the countries in which business activities are carried out, as well as its high level of vertical integration and high quality requirements.
-See → GRI 408, → GRI 409 - Forced and child labour are categorically rejected at Geberit.
-According to the annual Group-wide survey, no cases of forced and compulsory or child labour were discovered in 2018, nor were any cases revealed during the course of the audits performed among the suppliers.
+See → GRI 408, → GRI 409 - Geberit categorically rejects all forms of forced and child labour.
+According to the annual Group-wide survey, no cases of forced and compulsory or child labour were discovered in 2019, nor were any cases revealed during the course of the audits performed among the suppliers.
 The basic principles established in the Code of Conduct for Suppliers expressly include compliance with the ILO core labour standards for the exclusion of forced and child labour.
-See → GRI 408, → GRI 409
+See → GRI 409

-Uphold the elimination of discrimination in respect of employment and occupation.
+Uphold the elimination of discrimination in respect of employment and occupation

 - The Geberit Code of Conduct clearly specifies how employees are to behave and how Geberit assumes responsibility as an employer in order to counteract discrimination in adherence with the ILO core labour standards.
-According to the annual Group-wide survey, one case of discrimination, one case of bullying and two cases of sexual harassment were reported in 2018.
-For information on the measures initiated, see → GRI 406-1 - Geberit's personnel policy and recruitment practices do not differentiate between members of the local community and other applicants or employees.
+According to the annual Group-wide survey, there was one case of verbal sexual harassment reported in 2019.
+This incident was resolved and the employee responsible has left the company.
+See → GRI 406-1 - Geberit's personnel policy and recruitment practices do not differentiate between members of the local community and other applicants or employees.
 See → GRI 202, → GRI 406 - Protection of the principles of equality is anchored in the Geberit Code of Conduct.
 This includes the prohibition of discrimination against any employee on the basis of gender.
-Fair and equal pay for men and women is a matter of course at Geberit, as was verified and documented in 2018 as part of the annual Group-wide survey.
-The proportion of female employees as of the end of 2018 was 24%; in management this figure was 8.6%.
-See → GRI 405, → Code of Conduct for Employees
+Fair and equal pay for men and women is a matter of course at Geberit, as was verified and documented in 2019 as part of the annual Group-wide survey.
+The proportion of female employees as of the end of 2019 was 24%; in management this figure was 11%.
+See → GRI 405, → Geberit Code of Conduct